robjohnnoble/robjohnnoble.github.io/_pages/openings.md

 The student will pursue projects aligned with my [research themes](research.md) as part of the international <a href="https://cancer-insights.asu.edu/">Arizona Cancer Evolution Center (ACE)</a>, which unites cancer evolution experts in London, the US, Switzerland and elsewhere.

+Applicable mathematical methods include differential equation models, stochastic processes, agent-based models, and evolutionary game theory.
+In addition to developing theoretical models, the student will collaborate with experimental biologists to integrate models and data.

 I'm looking for a student who has (or will soon have) a good honours degree in mathematics, physics, computational biology or another scientific discipline that has equipped them with strong analytical skills, and who is enthusiastic about applying those skills to answering important biological and clinical questions.
 Demonstrated mathematical modelling capability, relevant biological knowledge, and programming experience (e.g. in C, Python, R or Matlab) are highly desirable.

 Funding includes a three-year stipend (to cover living expenses), a computer, and support for travelling to conferences.
 The full tuition fee will be funded for UK students and for EU students who either have or can attain settled status in the UK.
 International applicants are encouraged to apply and should mention whether they have means to cover the difference between the international and UK/EU tuition fees.